trilitech/tezos-developer-docs/docs/unity/prefabs.md

 - The `LoginButtonDeepLink` object shows a button that opens a wallet app on a mobile device or a wallet browser extension in a web browser via the Beacon SDK
 - The `SocialLoginButton` object shows a button that opens a social wallet, such as Kukai

-For details about how the prefab works, see the file `Runtime/View/TezosAuthenticator.cs`.
+For details about how the prefab works, see the file `TezosAuthenticator.cs`.

 For an example of the prefab in use, see the [WalletConnection tutorial scene](./scenes#walletconnection-scene).